MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

     > [!NOTE]
     > Copy the secret's value for use in your client application code.
 This secret value is never displayed again after you leave this page.

-    For the latest guidelines about adding client secrets in Azure AD, see [Add credentials](/azure/active-directory/develop/quickstart-register-app#add-credentials) in the Azure documentation.
+    For the latest guidelines about adding client secrets in Microsoft Entra ID, see [Add credentials](/azure/active-directory/develop/quickstart-register-app#add-credentials) in the Azure documentation.

   > [!NOTE]
   > Copy the **Application (client) ID** of the registered app.
 You'll need this later.
 You can get this value from the **Overview** page.